Garendon Park

 Some fifty years later, in 1683, it was purchased for £28,000 by Ambrose Phillips, a lawyer and Sergeant of Charles II, for Judge Jeffreys.
 However, Phillips liked it so much he kept it for himself, but not before Buckingham had cut down some £5,000 worth of timber.
 Phillips improved the 420 acre Garendon Park by building and planting.
 These 17th Century plans have remained until today only an aspiration of the land owners.

-It was Sir Ambrose Phillips' grandson, also named Ambrose, who built the monuments, including the 80 foot Obelisk, which add splendour to the Park today.
+It was Sir Ambrose Phillips' grandson, also named Ambrose, who built the monuments, including the 80 foot Obelisk, which adds splendour to the Park today.
 Built around 1735, the Triumphal Arch is a reproduction of the Arch of Titus in the Roman Forum whilst the Temple of Venus was inspired by the Temple of Sibyl at Tivoli.

 Garendon Hall was rebuilt during the latter half of the 18th Century by Ambrose's brother Samuel.
 The Park then passed, by marriage, into the March family, who adopted the name March Phillips, later adding the name de Lisle, from a previous marriage.
 The new Hall was a fine example of Palladian architecture with the facade being flanked by gateways based on a design by Inigo Jones.
 Benjamin Disraeli visited Garendon shortly before writing, Coningsby (1844), his first political novel in which the Park is described.